hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Instead of computing the statistics over samples in a mini-batch, LN uses the statistics of the feature vector itself.
 This makes LN invariant to weight shifts and scaling individual samples.
 BN, on the other hand, is invariant to data shifts and scaling individual neurons.
-LN generally outperforms BN in fully connected and recurrent networks, but does not work well for convolutional architectures according to [Ba et al. (2016)](#ba16layernorm).
+LN generally outperforms BN in fully connected and recurrent networks but does not work well for convolutional architectures according to [Ba et al. (2016)](#ba16layernorm).
 **Group Normalisation (GN)** is a slightly modified version of LN that also works well for convolutional networks ([Wu et al., 2018](#wu18groupnorm)).
-The idea of GN is to compute statistics over groups of features in the feature vector instead of over all features.
+The idea of GN is to compute statistics over groups of features in the feature vector instead of all features.
 For convolutional networks that should be invariant to changes in contrast, statistics can also be computed over single image channels for each sample.
 This gives rise to a technique known as **Instance Normalisation (IN)**, which proved especially helpful in the context of style transfer ([Ulyanov et al., 2017](#ulyanov17improved)).